huabawa/Jalpc/_posts/2017-08-30-AWS-EC2,RDS, and S3 Autotagging-Tutorial.md

 Here is an article about autotagging written by an AWS blogger. https://aws.amazon.com/blogs/security/how-to-automatically-tag-amazon-ec2-resources-in-response-to-api-events/

-#### Next step: Auototag RDS instances and Get automatic SNS email alerts whenever an improperly tagged resource is detected
+## Next step: Auototag RDS instances and S3 buckets.

+#### Create two CloudWatch Rules.
+One for S3 bucket and one for RDS.

 When the autotagging template is deployed in cloudformation, a cloudwatch events rule is created.
 If you now go to cloudwatch and click on rules under events, you will see New-EC2Resource-Event.
 Open it and you will see the event pattern, which has four event names: